zmsy/zmsy.github.io/README.md

 ## Purpose
 This site is intended to hold many of the personal projects that I do for fun and learning.
 I also write personal opinion blog posts and put them up as a personal way of effectively shouting into the void.

+This is a static site built using vanilla Hugo.

 ### Stack